 What’s good is that my shoulder (arms and entire core for that matter!) are much stronger than before because, well simply put, I care about my shoulders and exercise with purpose so they can work hard for me!

-I was offline for maintenance, but I’m back and stronger than ever!
+I was offline for maintenance, but I came back stronger than ever!

-They’re your only shoulders, all yours.
-If there’s injury, please do everything possible allowing the healing process to do the work.
+Remind your clients of the fact that they’re your only shoulders, and if there’s injury, encourage them to do everything possible allowing the healing process to do the work.
 If you want a vocational rehabilitation consultant on your side, contact me!
+If you have a lawsuit that needs to draw attention to the costs of the injury, contact me!

 Practicing yoga, or focused stretching and faithfully paying attention to what your body is saying is incredibly valuable during any healing process.
 If an injury becomes chronic and a decision to perform surgery is made, physical rehabilitation is paramount.